jagdishthakur904/samsung-pd-training/README.md

 2. **`read_ddc`**:
    - The `read_ddc` command is used to read in a design that has been saved in the DDC (Design Database in C) format.
 DDC is a proprietary format used by Synopsys tools to store design information, including netlists, constraints, and other details.
-   - `read_ddc` is typically used when you want to continue working on a design that was previously saved in the DDC format.
+   - `read_ddc` is typically used when we want to continue working on a design that was previously saved in the DDC format.
    - It allows you to load a previously synthesized or modified design for further analysis or modification within the Design Compiler environment.

    Example: